 If your DSA application is approved, you will be asked to go for a needs assessment.
 The support you get depends on your individual needs but you may be recommended any of the following:

 *The government introduced changes to DSAs during 2015/16 and now all students are asked to pay the first £200 of the cost of a computer.
 However, during 2016/17 Brunel will pay this cost for all fully enrolled students (further details are available here).

 - training in the use of disability software

 - note takers for visually impaired and hearing impaired students

 - consumables (batteries, cartridges, printing paper)

-For advice and guidance about DSAs, including how and when to apply, contact the University’s Disability & Dyslexia Service:
+For advice and guidance about DSAs, including how and when to apply, contact our service via the Student Support and Welfare Team: